netzmacht/contao-toolkit/docs/view/index.rst

 View
 ====

 Toolkit provides some view improvements to the default behaviour of Contao.
-It provides extended templates with template view helper support and an assets manager.
+It provides an assets manager to simplify registering and rendering front end assets.

 .. _contents: